24-Hour Emergency & Critical Care

 Critically ill pets often need to be hospitalized, and receive many of the same diagnostics and treatments that people receive in human ICUs.
 These can include continuous blood pressure and heart monitoring, acid-base and blood gas analysis, blood transfusions, blood pressure support, oxygen supplementation, aggressive multimodal pain control, specialized nutritional support, and life support modalities such as dialysis and mechanical ventilation.

 About 24-Hour Emergency Services

-Our Emergency departments are staffed with skilled and dedicated emergency doctors and certified technicians who are well versed in the acute resuscitation of trauma patients as well as pets exposed to toxins and infectious diseases.
+Our emergency department is staffed with skilled and dedicated emergency doctors and certified technicians who are well versed in the acute resuscitation of trauma patients as well as pets exposed to toxins and infectious diseases.
 They will provide peri-surgical and anesthetic support as well as intensive management to hospitalized patients including continuous monitoring, blood pressure support, fluid therapy, transfusion medicine and advanced pain management.
-The team is dedicated to treating life-threatening conditions and is available throughout the week.
+The team is dedicated to treating life-threatening conditions and is available 24/7.

 Urgent Conditions Treated: